 There are four types of rosacea:

-- Erythematotelangiectatic Rosacea: This type of rosacea results in visible blood vessels (telangiectasia) appearing on the skin.
-Additional symptoms include flushing and persistent redness, sensitivity, sense of heat or burning sensation accompanied also by dry, flaky skin.
+Erythematotelangiectatic Rosacea: This type of rosacea results in visible blood vessels (telangiectasia) appearing on the skin.
+Additional symptoms include flushing and persistent redness, sensitivity, and a sense of heat or a burning sensation accompanied also by dry, flaky skin.

-- Rhinophyma Rosacea: Most commonly seen in older men, it mainly affects the nose.
-This type of end-stage rosacea can cause the nose to change shape due to the sebaceous gland thickening.
+Rhinophyma Rosacea: Most commonly seen in older men, this type of Rosacea mainly affects the nose.
+It can even cause the nose to change shape due to the sebaceous gland thickening.
 This is a result of the oil glands being so enlarged that it begins to alter the form of the tissue.
-It can also thicken the skin of the chin, forehead, cheeks and ears, creating a bumpy, cratered texture.
+This type of Rosacea can also thicken the skin of the chin, forehead, cheeks, and ears, creating a bumpy, cratered texture.

 The second component is skin barrier disruption.
 The epidermis acts as a fierce barrier to the outside world and the top layer called, the stratum corneum, is essential.
 When our skin is inflamed, that important barrier is broken down.
 As a result of a compromised skin barrier, people experience flakiness, dryness and sensitivity in the skin.
 Many people with rosacea state that every cream or topical product causes irritation or a stinging sensation.
 In summary the common features of rosacea include oil secretion, barrier disruption, and vasodilation.
 This is a multi-factorial problem and one must address all features to see improvement.